STMicroelectronics/STM32CubeH7/cmake/README.md

 list(APPEND CMAKE_MODULE_PATH ${stm32cubeh7_SOURCE_DIR}/cmake)
 ```

-When processed, this will automatically clone the master branch of the STM32CubeH7 repository.
+When processed, this will automatically clone the master branch of the STM32CubeH7 repository and any submodules.

 ### Finding the Package